Fasttrack to America's Past

 What grade levels is this for?

 Fasttrack to America's Past is most widely used at the high school level.
 It has also been used in summer enrichment / college prep classes, home school, and in adult ed classes.
-Some middle schools have used sections from it with selected classes.
-The format makes it very adaptable, just as a good map or guidebook helps both the first-time tourist and the more experienced traveler.
+Many middle school teachers have used selected pages to add map, chart, and primary source reading activities to their lessons.
+The design makes it very adaptable, just as a good map or guidebook helps both the first-time tourist and the more experienced traveler.

 - Over 70,000 copies sold in all editions -